netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

-   This document defines a way to formally document existing behavior, implemented by servers in production, on the immutability of some system configuration nodes, using a YANG metadata annotation called "immutable" to flag which nodes are immutable.
+   This document defines a way to formally document existing behavior, implemented by servers in production, on the immutability of some system-provided nodes, using a YANG metadata annotation called "immutable" to flag which nodes are immutable.

    Clients may use "immutable" annotations provided by the server, to